 Yes, it would be great if you could try to replicate, and the exact dates would also be helpful.

 #8 Updated by Marilyn Weber almost 6 years ago

 Would you feel comfortable giving me temporary admin access on http://dbd2015.commons.gc.cuny.edu/?
 I could then add a few other profiles which I control, and could try to replicate.
 Or if you can walk us through what happens with more detail, that would be great.
 Thanks!

 Should I do more?
 I could try to call her.

-#9 Updated by Matt Gold over 2 years ago
+#9 Updated by Matt Gold almost 6 years ago

 Thanks, Marilyn.
 I'd let this lie until Monday.
 If you don't hear back from her by then, I'd write back to her, saying that you just want to check in again and see whether there is anything you can do to help or whether she can provide more info.
 I'd emphasize that we'd really like to help solve this problem as we value her participation in the Commons. thanks for your work on this.